 Radio DePaul is DePaul University’s award-winning radio station.
 In recent years, the station has been voted the Best College Station in the Nation and the Best Streaming College Radio Station.
 The station is overseen by the College of Communications and provides students majoring in communications-related studies with the opportunity to build hands-on, real world experience outside of classroom lectures.

 The music is eclectic, rotating between alternative and classic, folk and pop.
-In total, the station has won 12 awards since 2006, making it a popular option around campus.
-In addition to a full rotation of music and talk shows, the station even has a live webcam so listeners can be up-close-and-personal in the DJ booth.
+In total, the station has won 12 awards since 2006 and has a full rotation of music and talk shows.

 Five Towns College